Sections & Special Interest Groups

 Private Practice Providers in Geriatrics SIG members discuss challenges and share success strategies with other geriatricians who have chosen to serve seniors through private practice.
 Their discussion topics include: patient flow and practice management, billing and reimbursement, staffing, alternate revenue streams, marketing, institutional LTC or not, and comprehensive geriatrics assessment.

 Polypharmacy (a joint SIG with the Society for General Internal Medicine)

-Chair: Sean Jeffrey
+Chair: Sean Jeffery

 The AGS Polypharmacy SIG is dedicated to issues related to medication use in older adults.
 Our goal is to facilitate education and discussion on this topic, both within the group and for a wider audience.
 The SIG accomplishes this by encouraging open dialogue during AGS annual meetings and through the participation of our members on a listserv, in addition to generating and sponsoring symposia at the AGS Annual Meeting.
 The SIG also exists to promote networking and contacts for people interested in medication use in older persons.

 Program of All-Inclusive Care for the Elderly (PACE)